 3.4 To make sure we speak to you in way that is relevant to you, and to understand our supporters more broadly

 We try to ensure that our communications are as effective as possible so that we make the best use of the money we spend on them.
 This means communicating with people in different ways, appropriate to them.

 On occasion, we will use information you have given us directly, for example the record of your previous donations to us and the type of activity you have been involved with, to tailor our communications with you about future activities.
 We will also use information about how you use our website or interact with our emails so we can make them more effective.
-For example, we may track whether you have opened or clicked a link in the emails which we send you.
+For example, we will collect technical information, including the IP address used to connect your device to the internet, information about your visit such as the products you viewed in our shop, and the interactions you made with our website.
+We will also track whether you have opened or clicked a link in the emails which we send you.

 We will analyse data from our database so that we can understand our supporters.
 For example, we use systems such as Mosaic to create supporter categories within our database based on postcodes and we will, where appropriate, store this information on your record.
 We will also use broad demographic information such as statistics and analysis from third parties to better understand how our own supporter base compares to the general population.
 This helps us to decide who to send our communications to and is useful to ensure the communications you receive are relevant to you.

 If you would prefer we didn’t use your information in this way, then you have the right to tell us to stop and can do so by getting in touch with us using the details in the “Contacting us” section.